skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/04_building_a_digital_team.md

 Most digital teams should have at least one of each role described below.

-### Software developer
+### Software engineer

-Developers design, implement, and maintain software applications.
-Developers may do this for custom software applications or commercial off-the-shelf software (COTS).
+Software engineers design, implement, and maintain software applications.
+Software engineers may do this for custom software applications or commercial off-the-shelf software (COTS).

-**Front-end software developers** build user-facing components.
-They work with user experience (UX) and visual designers. **Back-end engineers** work with front-end engineers to build services that drive the interface.
-The software developers on your team:
+**Front-end engineers** build user-facing components.
+They work with closely with user researchers and product designers. **Back-end engineers** work with front-end engineers to build services that drive the interface.
+The software engineers on your team:

 - Write and maintain custom software applications
 - Configure and customize COTS applications